Bryant–Wagner brawl: Brawl

 Bryant called a timeout, up 68–32 with 4:37 left in the second half.
 During the timeout, a fight broke out between Wagner and Bryant fans in Bryant's student section, which was located right behind the Wagner bench and fan section.
 Close to 200 Wagner fans traveled to Rhode Island for the game.
 Fans were seen throwing bottles and drinks at each other and onto the court, violently pushing each other, and multiple punches were thrown.
 Will Martinez, a player on the Wagner team, tried to enter the stands before immediately being held back by his teammates.
 He was ejected from the game for leaving the bench area.

 The brawl stopped play for over 30 minutes.
 Both teams retreated to their locker rooms.
 After the skirmish had calmed down, Bryant athletic director Bill Smith ordered the clearing of the student section and the Wagner fan section, including the Wagner band.
 Law enforcement officials removed multiple Bryant fans from the stands.
 All Wagner fans were forced out of the building and staff members discussed also clearing out every spectator from the arena, but Grasso said, "We’re not telling these fans to leave."
 The family members of Wagner players were ultimately allowed back into the facility, with police officers acting as a natural barrier between the Wagner family members and the Bryant fans.

 Smith ordered that the remaining fans in attendance were not allowed to storm the court until all Wagner players had left the premises.
 Upon the restarting of the game, Bryant mostly dribbled out the shot clock on its possessions.
 With 2.6 seconds left in the game, Wagner players left the floor, allowing for Bryant fans to storm the court in celebration of the school's first NCAA Tournament bid.

-Kiss ended with a game-high 34 points.
+Peter Kiss ended with a game-high 34 points.
 Morales, who won NEC Player of the Year over Kiss, finished with 3 points on 0-for-16 shooting from the floor, his first performance with zero field goals in 72 career games with Wagner.